-- for variable remuneration between € 25,000-€ 349,000 a 40% deferral is applied; and - for variable remuneration over € 350,000, a 60% deferral is applied;
+- for variable remuneration between € 50,000-€ 349,000 a 40% deferral is applied; and - for variable remuneration over \in 350,000, a 60% deferral is applied.

-The deferral amount is deferred over a period which is not less than three years, vests no faster than on a pro-rata basis and is correctly aligned with the nature of the business, its risks and the activities of the employee in question.
+The deferral amount is deferred over a period which is not less than four years with the exception of the C-Suite Executives for which the deferral period is five years.
+In addition, the deferral amount vests no faster than on a pro-rata basis and is correctly aligned with the nature of the business, its risks and the activities of the employee concerned.
 The first deferred portion should not vest sooner than 12 months after the start of the deferral period.
 The deferral period ends when the awarded variable remuneration has vested or where the amount was reduced to zero as malus was applied.

-Variable remuneration (deferred and non-deferred) is awarded or vests only if it is sustainable according to the financial situation of the Bank as a whole, and justified on the basis of the performance of the Bank, the business unit and the employee concerned.
+Variable remuneration (deferred and non-deferred) is awarded or vests only if it is sustainable according to the financial situation of the Bank as a whole and justified on the basis of the performance of the Bank, the business unit and the employee concerned.
 Without prejudice to the general principles of national contract and labour law, the total variable remuneration shall generally be considerably contracted where subdued or negative financial performance of the Bank occurs, taking into account both current remuneration and reductions in payouts of amounts previously earned, including through malus or clawback arrangements.